Unbesteveable/utxo-live/README.md

   python3 -m pip install numpy matplotlib
   ```

-   Note: you might already have these installed, but running the command won't hurt anything
+   Note: you might already have these installed, but running the command won't hurt anything.

 10. If ten minutes have passed, check that the utxo dump is completed.
 Do this in two ways: